Why Building Reports Are Essential for First Home Buyers

 How Much Does a Building Report Cost?

 The cost of a building report can range between $400 and $800 depending on the size of the property, location, and level of detail required.
-While this might seem like a significant cost—especially on top of legal fees, LIM reports, and moving costs—it’s a small price to pay for peace of mind.
+While this might seem like a significant cost - especially on top of legal fees, LIM reports, and moving costs - it's a small price to pay for peace of mind.

 Many first home buyers in New Zealand overlook the value of professional inspections, hoping to save money upfront.
 However, hidden issues such as moisture ingress, non-consented alterations, or structural damage can end up costing tens of thousands of dollars to fix later.